• Skip to primary navigation

 sliced chicken breast next to potatoes and carrots on a white plate

-Peel, trim and chop the carrots into 1″ pieces.
+Step 3: Peel and trim the ends off the carrots.
+Chop into 1″ pieces and add to a large bowl.
 If you have organic carrots, you might prefer to just scrub them under running water rather than peel them.

-Scrub the potatoes under running water and pat dry, then chop into 1″ pieces.
+Step 4: Scrub the potatoes under running water and pat dry, then chop into 1″ pieces and add to the bowl.

-Toss the vegetables with salt, pepper and oil.
+Step 5: Toss the vegetables with salt, pepper and oil.
 You can do this directly on the baking sheet but since there’s a lot of veggies I do this in a large bowl.
-Yes, it’s one more thing to clean up so if you don’t want to, stick to the baking sheet.
+(Yes, it’s one more thing to clean up so if you don’t want to, stick to the baking sheet.)

 chopped potatoes and carrots on a parchment-lined baking sheet